 We supply picking shears, buckets to pick in, crushers/destemmers to crush your grapes with, and presses to press out your white juice if you are making white wines.
-Note: red wines are crushed, then fermented on the skins for 3-10 days, depending on variety, and then pressed afterwards.
+Note: red wines are crushed, then fermented on the skins for 3-10 days, depending on variety, this includes concords too, then pressed afterwards.
 This results in more flavor in your wine than if you simply pressed out the juice immediately, as you do with white wines.
 The skins contain a lot of essential red wine flavors and tannins.

 Please remember that nature plays a major role in determining when our grapes are ripe.
 The picking season can vary as much as 3 weeks depending on when spring arrives and the summer's warmth.
 Note: Grapes are often best at a certain time in the season.
 Because of demand it may not be a good idea to wait too long for the grapes you are interested in.
 We set no limit on what you may pick.
 For example, a customer may want 1,000 lbs of a particular variety.
 He could pick it out days before you arrive for picking.
 We also don't reserve poundage for customers, mainly because it would be impossible.
 It's hard to stop once you start.
 It's first come first serve, within reasonable limits.
 Also, we try hard not to allow some customers early picking.
 It makes it unfair to others.